How to Write Any Appeal Letter (Format, Don’ts, Samples)

 Body

-The body of the appeal letter will contain all the details of your appeal.
+The body will contain all the details of your appeal.
 These details should be written in a logical, organized manner.

 Signature line